Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 Methods of type void can be used like statements.
 - E.g., `System.out.println(“Hello World”);`

+---

+name: parameter-scope

+# Passing parameters and scope

+---

+template: parameter-scope

+**Important**: Once the method invocation completes, any local variables, including parameters, are wiped out of memory.

 --

-Once the method invocation completes, any local variables, including parameters, are wiped out of memory.
+Live demo

 --

 An **Activation Record** is information about a method that contains values of parameters and local variables.

 When a method is called, this Activation Record is stored in a location on memory known as a **stack**.

----

-name: parameter-scope

-# Passing parameters and scope

 ---